alex-strobel/DPP-LabManual/Research/Administration/Research-Workflow/15_Manuscript_submission.md

 - [Graphics: A short guide on how to create figures](https://github.com/alex-strobel/DPP-LabManual/blob/main/Research/Administration/Workflow_research_projects/Resources/Graphics/DPP_LM_Graphics.pdf)

+## Blinded review

+The journal you are submitting to will have a double-blind review policy, meaning that neither authors and reviewers should not ber aware of their identity.
+If you organize your project as a GitHub project (which is strongly recommended, see [Create GitHub Project](05_GitHub_project)) and write your manuscript using R Markdown with the `papaja` package, things get a little bit complicated, but not that much.
+Just proceed as follows You will have a R Markdown file with all
 ## Submission process

 Be prepared that the submission process will take some time!
 Not only it may be the case that the submission system works slowly.
 You also may be required to provide information and documents you are not prepared to provide (because you didn't read the submission guidelines carefully enough) such as a cover letter, a significance statement, bullet points summarizing the main findings of your research, a praphical abstract etc. Reserve **at least two hours** for manuscript submission and make sure that at least one co-author will be available for consultation in case you are in doubt on one or another step in the submission process.